NacirChahine/news-ai-advance/README.md

 ## Features

-- **User System**
+### News Aggregation
+- Collection and storage of news articles from multiple sources
+- Source credibility ratings and filtering
+- Personalized news feed based on topics of interest
+- Save articles to your personal collection with notes

+### News Analysis
+- Political bias detection and visualization using advanced NLP techniques
+- Sentiment analysis to detect emotional tone (positive, negative, neutral)
+- Named entity recognition and extraction
+- Readability scoring and complexity analysis
+- Visual indicators for source reliability and content bias

+### User System
   - User authentication and profile management
   - Personalized news preferences
   - Saved articles with notes

-- **News Collection**
-  - Multi-source aggregation using newspaper3k
-  - Article preprocessing and content extraction
-  - Automatic summarization

-- **Analysis Tools**
-  - Political bias detection
-  - Sentiment analysis using VADER
-  - Readability scoring
-  - Named entity recognition
-  - Topic extraction

-- **Misinformation Tracking**
+### Misinformation Tracking
   - Real-time alerts for misleading content
   - Fact-checking of claims
   - Source reliability scoring